First Time User? Enroll now.

 When strict surgical staging guidelines are followed, surgery followed by observation may be an appropriate treatment choice for prepubertal females with stage I disease.

-Evidence (surgery and observation for stage I disease in prepubertal females):
+Evidence (surgery and observation for prepubertal females with stage I disease):

-In prepubertal females with purported stage I ovarian tumors, when strict surgical staging guidelines are not followed, surgery followed by chemotherapy (four cycles of PEb) is an appropriate treatment choice and results in EFS and OS rates of 95%.[11,12]
+In prepubertal females with purported stage I ovarian tumors (when strict surgical staging guidelines are not followed) surgery followed by chemotherapy (four cycles of PEb) is an appropriate treatment choice and results in EFS and OS rates of 95%.[12,13]

 In postpubertal females with purported stage I ovarian tumors, chemotherapy after resection remains the standard treatment.
-In postpubertal females, the strategy of observation after surgery has not been established; this treatment strategy is under investigation in the AGCT1531 (NCT03067181) trial.
+In postpubertal females, the strategy of observation after surgery has not been established and is under investigation in the AGCT1531 (NCT03067181) trial.

 Alternatively, surgery and chemotherapy with four to six cycles of JEb is a treatment option (as demonstrated in one study in which all patients were younger than 15 years).